skyvers/skyve/SECURITY.md

 | 5.0.x   | :x:                |
 | < 5.0   | :x:                |

+_Note: only customers covered by a support agreement will receive patches for major versions less than the current major version (8.x.x)._

 ## Reporting a Vulnerability

 If a vulnerability is found in Skyve, please use the [Contact Us](https://skyve.org/contact)